jvkenny/lf-transparency-portal/README.md

-# Lake Forest Transparency Portal
+# generic municipality Transparency Portal

 This app is built from a single-file template and organized into reusable React components with Tailwind CSS.